tldr-pages/tldr/pages/common/git-authors.md

 # git authors

-> Display log of authors of a Git repository.
+> Display log or list of authors of a Git repository.
 > Part of `git-extras`.
 > Creates an AUTHORS file in the Git repository, this will be used for the command.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-authors>.